-Self-efficacy is using success in an area of your life as a personal reference point for ability, and then working on that to create further success, leading to a sense of personal achievement and belief in yourself.
+Self-efficacy is using success in an area of your life as a personal reference point for ability, leading to a sense of personal achievement and belief in yourself.
 This lesson explores the concept of ‘self-efficacy’ and developing ‘self-belief’.
 These skills are important for students using a positive outlook to achieve goals and develop resilience.

 Students learn that having success in something, and then using that as a personal reference point for ability, leads to further success, achievement and a belief in themselves.